 About the Artist

-Bruce invites you to share his journey as he puts his passion for the Aloha Spirit of the Hawaiian Islands into his paintings!
-Mahalo for your interest in his artwork!
+Burtenshaw's Hawaiian themed original paintings and limited edition canvas giclee prints have been enjoyed by his patrons since 2006.
+Bruce invites you to share his journey as he reveals his passion for the Aloha Spirit of the Hawaiian Islands in his paintings.

 It took Bruce many years to decide to follow his passion and leave the safety of everything he had built on the mainland to pursue his real dream of painting scenery in Hawaii.
 He hopes that his art will inspire you to take that leap in your own life.